withfig/challenge-window-events/README.md

 3. **Broadcast window updates** to a separate process

-   - Implement some form of IPC in the macOS app
+   - Implement some form of interprocess communication (IPC) in the macOS app

    - Implement a separate executable in either C, C++, Go or Rust.
-     - When run, the program should listen for updates from the macOS app and print out the new window metadata whenever the focused window changes
+     - When run, the program should *listen for updates* from the macOS app and print out the new window metadata whenever the focused window changes, until the CLI tool is quit by the user.

 4. **Document your research and design choices** as you go in a README.md file.
 Please discuss your design decisions, how you handled (or decided not to handle) various edge cases, and what would you would do if you had more time.